 C. Heritage, Tracing your ancestors through death records.
 Barnsley: Pen & Sword Family History, 2013

-Certificates of births, marriages and deaths (BMD) for England and Wales since 1837 (when civil registration began) can be obtained from a local or General Register Office.
+You can get certificates of births, marriages and deaths (BMD) for England and Wales since 1837 (when civil registration began) from a local or General Register Office.

-FreeBMD, part of Free UK Genealogy is an ongoing project to transcribe the Civil Registration index of births, marriages and deaths for England and Wales, and to provide free online access to the transcribed records.
-The coverage is currently limited to the period 1837 to 1983.
+FreeBMD, part of Free UK Genealogy gives free online access to the Civil Registration index of births, marriages and deaths for England and Wales.
+The coverage is currently from 1837-1983.

-Records of baptisms and burials (as distinct from births and deaths) and marriages occurring before 1837, are found in church and parish registers, a surprising high number of which still exist.
+You'll find records of baptisms and burials (as distinct from births and deaths) and marriages occurring before 1837 in church and parish registers.
+A surprisingly high number of these records still exist.